- 1. Name of the medicinal product

 Elderly patients aged 65 years and overThe recommended starting dose of aliskiren in elderly patients is 150 mg.
 No clinically meaningful additional blood pressure reduction is observed by increasing the dose to 300 mg in the majority of elderly patients.

 Method of administrationOral use.
 The tablets should be swallowed whole with some water.
-Rasilez should be taken with a light meal once a day, preferably at the same time each day.
+Rasilez should be taken once a day, with or without food, preferably at the same time each day.
 Patients should establish a convenient daily schedule of drug intake and maintain a steady temporal relationship with food intake.
 Concomitant intake with fruit juice and/or drinks containing plant extracts (including herbal teas) should be avoided (see section 4.5).

 GeneralIn the event of severe and persistent diarrhoea, Rasilez therapy should be stopped (see section 4.8).Aliskiren should be used with caution in patients with serious congestive heart failure (New York Heart Association (NYHA) functional class III-IV) (see section 5.1).Aliskiren should be used with caution in patients with heart failure treated with furosemide or torasemide (see section 4.5).

 Dual blockade of the renin-angiotensin-aldosterone system (RAAS)Hypotension, syncope, stroke, hyperkalaemia, and decreased renal function (including acute renal failure) have been reported in susceptible individuals, especially if combining medicinal products that affect this system (see section 5.1).
 Dual blockade of the RAAS by combining aliskiren with an ACEI or an ARB is therefore not recommended.
 If dual blockade therapy is considered absolutely necessary, this should only occur under specialist supervision and subject to frequent close monitoring of renal function, electrolytes and blood pressure.

 Risk of symptomatic hypotensionSymptomatic hypotension could occur after initiation of treatment with Rasilez in the following cases:- Patients with marked volume depletion or patients with salt depletion (e.g. those receiving high doses of diuretics) or- Combined use of aliskiren with other agents acting on the RAAS.The volume or salt depletion should be corrected prior to administration of Rasilez, or the treatment should start under close medical supervision.